On Rigid Origami II: Quadrilateral Creased Papers: Several types of large rigid-foldable quadrilateral creased papers

 \begin{enumerate} [(1)] \item In the first row,

 \item From the second row,

 \end{enumerate}

-Switching some strips will give another orthodiagonal quadrilateral creased paper.
-Typical geometric features of this category are: \begin{enumerate} [(1)] \item Each column or row of inner creases are co-planar. \item Each plane formed by a column of inner creases is orthogonal to each plane formed by a row of inner creases.
+Typical geometric features of this type are: \begin{enumerate} [(1)] \item Each column or row of inner creases are co-planar. \item Each plane formed by a column of inner creases is orthogonal to each plane formed by a row of inner creases.
 Hence the name ``orthodiagonal''. \end{enumerate}